lidofinance/lido-frontend-template/DOCS.md

 };
 // ...
 ```
-This creates a React context that will provide both the JSON RPC- and Web3- contract interfaces which will allow us to use read and write methods respectively.
+This creates a React context that will provide both the JSON RPC and Web3 contract interfaces which will allow us to use read and write methods respectively.

-**Step 4.** Create a custom hook to be able to be easily access the context.
+**Step 4.** Create a custom hook to be able to easily access the context.
 ```ts
 import { useContext } from 'react';
 import { myToken, TokenContextValue } from 'providers';